Ground Ivy (Creeping Charlie) Control

 Mixing 2,4-D to treat Ground Ivy

-Begin by calculating the square footage (length x width = square footage) of the treatment area to determine how much 2,4-D Amine you will need to mix.
 For turf applications, 2,4-D Amine should be mixed at a rate of 2 to 3.16 pints per acre per application.

 For small applications with a hand sprayer, this breaks down to .72 to 1.1 fl. oz. per 1,000 square feet.
-Mixing 2 4-D with a surfactant like Alligare 90 (at a rate of 0.33 fl. oz.) will help the product to stick better to the weed and make the herbicide work more effectively.
-For an easier mixing and application process, it is suggested to create your treatment with a 1 or 1.5 gallon handheld sprayer.
+Mixing 2 4-D with a surfactant like Alligare 90 (at a rate of 0.33 fl. oz.) will help the product stick better to the weed and make the herbicide work more effectively.

-In a pump sprayer, fill halfway with water and then add the appropriate amount of 2,4-D Amine based on your calculations.
-Fill with the remaining half of water and add the surfactant, then agitate the sprayer until the solution is well mixed.
+In a pump sprayer, fill halfway with water and add the appropriate amount of 2,4-D Amine based on your calculations.
+Fill with the remaining half of the water and add the surfactant, then agitate the sprayer until the solution is well mixed.
 You are now ready to spray.

 Step 2: Apply 2,4-D To The Ground Ivy